firozkhan18/microservice-redis-kafka/REST API Design Best Practices.md

 Mastering REST API design involves understanding best practices that enhance usability, performance, and maintainability.
 Here’s a comprehensive guide covering key principles and best practices for designing RESTful APIs:

+### What is a REST API?
+A REST API (Representational State Transfer Application Programming Interface) is a set of rules that enables communication between different software applications.
+RESTful APIs rely on a stateless, client-server architecture and are used to interact with web services by making HTTP requests to access and manipulate data.

 ### 1. **Use Meaningful Resource URIs**
    - **Descriptive URIs**: Use nouns to represent resources.
 Avoid verbs.
      - **Good**: `/api/users`